 Thanks for talking to me Emily.
 I am foundationally a medic by background but, I have found myself on the business side of the fence for 15years+, particularly in the insurance space.
-Hence I like to describe my ikigai as connecting the dots between insurance, technology and deepening penetration.
+Hence I like to describe my ikigai as connecting the dots between insurance, technology, and deepening penetration.
 My interests cut across technology, analytics, and business process automation.
 I am passionate about the use of tech to galvanise inclusion in the insurance space.

 Millennials, Digital Nomads, Small Businesses, Gig economy workers are all segments that are unfortunately underserved by financial services providers, including insurance.

 The predictive modulation is back-end driven, which is harnessed by machine learning from which deductions are easily extrapolated for business intelligence and decision purposes.
-So for example, purchasers will be able to plan/forecast, with different levels of precision based on their usage patterns, future benefits that are specific to them and levels of pricing that will be tied to such benefits
+So for example, purchasers will be able to plan/forecast, with different levels of precision based on their usage patterns, future benefits that are specific to them, and levels of pricing that will be tied to such benefits

-Well, the combination of my experiences, with my background, I would say serves as a very solid foundation to understanding the different sides of our organisation.
-For instance, we are able to appreciate medical benefits, terminologies and their cost implications in different markets not only from a business perspective but also from the lenses of the end-users.
+Well, the combination of my experiences, with my background, I would say serves as a very solid foundation to understanding the different sides of our organization.
+For instance, we are able to appreciate medical benefits, terminologies, and their cost implications in different markets not only from a business perspective but also from the lenses of the end-users.
 This enables us as a team to document and evaluate critical decision pathways internally.

 It also helps to see and appreciate the cost impact and bottom line regarding business decisions.
 Summarily, it is advantageous to be at the intersection of both the health and insurance industries whilst working with a team of diverse experiences and professional backgrounds